Is Blockchain Hiring Actually Recovering in 2026? A Reality Check for Job Seekers

 But it also means:

-Standards are less forgiving
+Standards are stricter

 Role clarity matters more

-Vague positioning gets punished faster
+Vague positioning gets filtered faster

 This is why both statements can be true at the same time: